balancer/docs/docs/reference/contracts/rate-providers.md

 `rateProduct` = $(0.3 * 1.01) * (0.5 * 1) * (0.2 * 1.05) = 1.013$

-As part of the calculation of the rateProduct, the `rateProvider` of the pool tokens are queried for their rates [here](https://github.com/balancer/balancer-v2-monorepo/blob/cbce7d63479dafb4f4ea9ad8cb2dbdbb26edae50/pkg/pool-weighted/contracts/WeightedPoolProtocolFees.sol#L304).
-This occurs in the following code snippet:
+As part of the calculation of the `rateProduct`, the `rateProvider` of the pool tokens are queried for their rates.

 ```
     /**